 That’s right, with too many things to do for the new house in my mind and my wife’s consistent request; I finally ventured out to see a Tamil Movie for a break.
 After a long time missing out on the movies for the past few months, we decided to watch Kamal Haasan’s Vettaiyaadu Vilaiyaadu.
+Image source: Indiaglitz

-There was couple of reasons for this:-
+There was a couple of reasons for this:-

 1. That was the earliest movie in the cinema for that day